lmrl-bio/lmrl-bio.github.io/index.md

 ## Conference Live-Cast

 <a href = "mailto: lmrl.neurips.2019@gmail.com">Join our mailing list</a> to receive announcements and details about the day's live-cast.
+A booklet of participants is forthcoming, as is a slack channel.
 <a href="https://twitter.com/lmrl_bio?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-size="large" data-show-count="false">Follow @lmrl_bio</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>